Save big (up to $1,875) on small business tools with our free membership, business.com+

 Types of coworking

-There are four main types of coworking setups, with each offering a different kind of atmosphere and community:
+There are four main types of coworking setups, each offering a distinct atmosphere and sense of community.

 What are the pros of coworking?